ychen-207523/BingeSuggest/CONTRIBUTING.md

 * To start contributing to the repository make sure you fork the repository first
 * Create a new branch to develop the project
 * Write code to contribute and commit to create a pull request and merge it with the repository after it passes the CI build check
+* One of the repository administrators will review the Pull request anmd merge the changes

 ## Code Style Guide